SublimeText/PowerShell/README.md

 # Development
 1. Open sublime packages folder (`Ctrl + Shift + P` + `browse packages`)
 1. Clone [this repo](https://github.com/SublimeText/PowerShell) to packages folder.
 Now your local version of package is available in sublime.

 ## Syntax
-1. Plist file [PowershellSyntax.tmLanguage]([tree/master/Support/PowershellSyntax.tmLanguage) is the master file for syntax.
+Plist file [PowershellSyntax.tmLanguage](Support/PowershellSyntax.tmLanguage) is the master file for syntax.
 But the [recommended way](http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/extensibility/syntaxdefs.html) to develop syntax is YAML.

-1. Install `aaapackagedev` package.
+1. Install `AAAPackageDev` package.
 1. Open **PowershellSyntax.tmLanguage**
-1. Call `Ctrl + Shift + P` + `convert to YAML`.
+1. Call `Ctrl + Shift + P` + `convert to Yaml and Rearrange`.
 You will get new file **Support/PowershellSyntax.YAML-tmLanguage**.
 1. Make your changes in YAML file.
-1. Call `Ctrl + Shift + P` + `convert YAML to`.
+1. Call `Ctrl + Shift + P` + `convert (YAML, JSON, Plist) to`.
 You will get updated version of plist file.